 For most of us, the answer is – or should be – our main Website, or home base website, as I refer to it in Leading the Learning Revolution.

 Yes, it may be desirable to have a dedicated platform for managing and delivering your online courses, but most of these platforms don’t really have the flexibility to serve as the focal point of your online presence.
 And you definitely need a strong, evolving online presence if you are going to be a successful learning entrepreneur over the long haul.

 This topic has been top of mind for me lately because one of the projects I’ve undertake is to refresh and revamp my various Web sites.
 (Yes, I actually have multiple sites that serve as “home bases” for different lines of business.)
 So, here as some key aspects of how I manage my web sites.

 First, I stick with WordPress.
 Time-tested, used by millions, plenty of these and plug-ins, huge numbers of freelancers who can help you with every aspect of it – it’s just hard to see why to use anything else these days.

 I put particular emphasis on this second point – i.e., SEO friendly.
 While there are all sorts of pretty themes out there, many of them are programmed in ways that can hurt search engine optimization (SEO).
 For piece of mind, I stick with StudioPress themes.
 They are fast, SEO-friendly, and they can be tweaked to do pretty much whatever you want.

 My preferred hosting provider is WP Engine, a high performance WordPress host I started using a few years ago and now use for all my sites.
 They provide outstanding support and rock solid performance.
-While a bit pricier for a single site, I can run as many sites as I want under a single WP Engine account.
+While a bit pricier, this is really the kind of hosting you want if you are serious about running an online business.